Hannibal046/NMT_with_contrastive_memories/README.md

 The whoel model is based on the awesome [HuggingFace/Transformers](https://github.com/huggingface/transformers).
 The definition of a **CMM** model is in `module.py` and `model.py`

-After everything is ready, just run the following command would get a **CMM** model in En->De direction.
+After everything is set up, just runing the following command would get a **CMM** model in En->De direction.
 All configs could be modified in `args.py`.

 ```python
 python main.py